 - Document deadline—February 15, 2021

 Students who apply by our early action deadline and complete their application will receive a decision by December 15.
 Regular deadline students will receive a decision by April 1.
 All applicants for fall 2021 have until May 1 to accept their offer of admission.

 Required Application Materials

 Students using the Coalition application are required to submit the following:

 - Coalition Profile and University of Oregon questions

 - Application Fee: domestic applicants: $65 (or fee waiver); international applicants: $75

 - Official copy of high school transcript

 Our goal is to keep the UO affordable to students who choose us and to remove finances as a barrier to becoming a Duck.
-Every year, UO students are awarded $256 million from federal, state, institutional, foundation, and private funds.
-About 65% of our undergraduates receive some type of scholarships or financial aid to help fund their education.
+Every year, UO students are awarded $245 million from federal, state, institutional, foundation, and private funds.
+More than half of our undergraduates receive some type of scholarships or financial aid to help fund their education.
 You can explore your options at the following links: